-If it’s upgraded, the only thing left to do is pointing your domain to 10Web.
+The only thing left to do is pointing your domain to 10Web.
 Here’s how.

 What is Sendrid?
 How can it be used as a third party email provider?
 How do you configure it with the aim of sending emails from your WordPress website?